What happens if it rains on my wedding day?… here are six top tips for you.

 As a wedding photographer, I am there to make sure that every image I take of your wedding day is a perfect one that reflects that moment in time and tells part of your day.
 I am constantly making decisions and changing my ideas as the day goes on based on what’s happening generally, and often because of what the weather is doing.
 I will not let you down and I will work around any situation to capture those images, regardless of how much rain is falling on the day.

-So, what can you take from this?
+What I hope you can take from these top tips is that all is not lost if it rains on your wedding day.
 You can’t plan for the weather but you can make a few decisions that will help to deal with whatever is thrown at you by the good old British summertime so you won’t be stressing ‘What happens if it rains on my wedding day?’ and instead you’ll have a smashing day regardless.
 If you’re wondering if I share any other tips, you’re in luck, head on over to my wedding planning guide here to check it out.
+You’ll definitely enjoy this blog post about getting the timings right on your wedding day.

 Thanks for reading and I hope it helps,